coinse/cs453-assignment2-python-coverage/README.md

 - We will consider the behaviour of `coverage.py` as the reference.
 You can check the reference behaviour by running `coverage.py` and looking at the json report.
 Please see the documentation for the details.

 - Note that `coverage.json` uses the line number -1 to denote the end of the program.
+- You have to instrument the code yourself.
+Specifically, **do not rely on trace functions provided by Python**.
+The aim of this assignment is to learn the general approach towards code instrumentation, not just to measure Python coverage.

 ### Skeleton and Test Code